Skip to main content

 Day-to-day tasks

-• work out daily training and exercise routines
+• develop daily training and exercise routines

-• plan feeding programmes for each horse
+• plan feeding and care programmes for each horse

 • monitor horses’ development